 “There are visible and invisible dictators.
 The power structure of world football is monarchical.
 It’s the most secret kingdom in the world.”

 So said the great Uruguayan writer Eduardo Galeano.
-Thanks to US American sports journalist Dave Zirin, the quote has been getting quite a bit of attention recently.
+Thanks to sports journalist Dave Zirin, the quote has been getting quite a bit of attention recently.
 But the power structure of world football is not the only malevolent shadow lurking in the dark today.
-There has been a great series of injustices secretly unfolding in Brazil ever since the South American giant won its bid for the World Cup back in 2007.
+There have been a great series of injustices secretly unfolding in Brazil ever since the South American giant won its bid for the World Cup back in 2007.

 On June 12th, the world will shift its attention and collective body clock south, with the idea that the 2014 World Cup is solely about soccer and national rivalries as the planet’s 32 top teams vie for soccer’s most coveted prize in 12 cities throughout Brazil.
 While an intriguing storyline for FIFA and its corporate sponsors, the storyline is a misleading half-truth at best.